AldebaraanMKII/Gallery-Downloader-Scripts/README.md

 - Add local files as favorites to the database for later reference
 - Log all activities in the logs subfolder
 - Continue from where you left off
+- (DeviantArt/Kemono) Filter titles of posts, only add into database what you want
+- (Kemono) Filter filetypes

 ## Supported Sites